 Gradle provides a lazy MapProperty type to allow Map values to be configured.
 You can create a MapProperty instance using ObjectFactory.mapProperty(Class, Class).

 Similar to other property types, a MapProperty has a set() method that you can use to specify the value for the property.
-There are some additional methods to allow entries with lazy values to be added to the map.
+Some additional methods allow entries with lazy values to be added to the map.

 build.gradle.kts